Commercial Solar Panel Installation in NYC

 FAQs

-Most commercial roofing types can have solar panels installed on them; however, feasibility largely relies on condition, material, and structure.
+Most commercial roofing types can have solar panels installed on them.
+However, feasibility largely relies on condition, material, and structure.
 Flat or slightly sloped roofs made from materials like metal, rubber, or gravel are ideal.
 Roofs with less common materials, or those with structural limits, may require special mounts or extra structural support.
 This is because a roof must be evaluated by a professional to safely support the weight and structure of solar panels.

 Absolutely, commercial solar is worth it.
 Not only can solar panels greatly reduce your energy expenses, but they also provide long-term financial and environmental benefits.